 The Committee passed H.R.
 2648, the Student Borrower Bankruptcy Relief Act of 2019 which would restore the rights of bankruptcy debtors to discharge student loan debts.
-This is the first step in establishing an important right where educational loans are the primary cause of financial difficulty.
+This is the first step in establishing an important right where educational loans are the primary cause of the financial difficulty.

 In the United States, student loan debt is estimated at $1.56 trillion in 2020, with the average borrower owing over $37,000.
 Under the current Bankruptcy Code, student loan debt is not dischargeable in any bankruptcy case unless there is a showing of “undue hardship”.
 11 U.S.C. § 523(a)(8)(B).

 Until 1976, a bankruptcy debtor could discharge student loan debt in a bankruptcy case.
 In 1976, Congress enacted Section 439(A) of the Higher Education Act of 1965.
 This law required that student loans are exempt from discharge in bankruptcy unless: 1) they became due more than five years before the date of filing, or 2) exempting the discharge would cause an “undue hardship” on the debtor and his dependents.

 From 1978 to 2005, federal law expanded the exemption from discharge for student loan debt.
 The Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) of 2005 further expanded the exemption to include “private” student loans.

 The Committee also passed H.R.
 8366, the Protecting Homeowners in Bankruptcy Act of 2020, which would create a national homestead exemption of no less than $100,000.